HackZy01/finalhe/README.md

 Push the h-encore exploit for PS VITA and PS TV through a Windows, macOS or Linux GUI.

 ## Why is Debian broken?
-1.92 builds fine, but 1.93 doesn't, a commit I suspect is "Merge pull request soarqin#128 from CatKasha/patch-1" which was supposed to fix the Linux version but instead it made it uncompilable on Ubuntu 20.04 based distros as I tested
+1.92 builds fine, but newest 1.93 doesn't, commits I suspect are "Merge pull request soarqin#128 from CatKasha/patch-1" and "make project builds with Qt 5.15 and 6.x", because build before the second one worked fine

 ## Credits